-You are excited, you scheduled a date with your wife, you found a babysitter, and your 1 year old baby is fresh and clean out of their bath.
+You are excited, you scheduled a date with your wife, you found a babysitter, and your 1-year-old baby is fresh and clean out of their bath.
 It’s time to go on your date.
-But your 1 year old is not having it.
+But your 1-year-old is not having it.
 They are experiencing separation anxiety and screaming mama, mama…..they don’t want mom to leave.
-In this video we are talking about separation anxiety and what you can do to help calm your child.
+In this video, we are talking about separation anxiety and what you can do to help calm your child.

-Nearly every child goes through a period when they get really clingy and get upset if their parent is leaving them.
+Nearly every child goes through a period when they get clingy and get upset if their parent is leaving them.
 Separation anxiety in children usually shows up around 6-7 months and typically peaks after the first year.
 For most children, the anxiety reduces around 2 years old.
 If your child is a little older and still experiencing separation anxiety, these tips should help, but we will add a few for older children a little later in this video.
 Let’s get to it.

 1) Realize this is normal – This is not something you did wrong as a parent.
 Nearly all children experience some level of separation anxiety.
 It’s just part of their growth.
 So don’t get mad at yourself or think your child is strange.

 2) Remain calm – Your voice should be calm and your body relaxed.
 Do not let their heightened state of anxiety cause you anxiety.
-Remember while separation anxiety might not be something you want to deal with, it’s totally normal.
+Remember while separation anxiety might not be something you want to deal with, it’s normal.
 Remain calm.

 3) Be empathetic – Don’t say “You will be fine…don’t worry” Instead say “I know it’s hard when mommy and daddy leave but you are going to have fun and she is here to help you.
 It is hard for them, acknowledge that.

-4) Let them get familiar – Whether it is a new babysitter, day care, or some other scenario that is brand new, give them a little extra time to warm up.
+4) Let them get familiar – Whether it is a new babysitter, daycare, or some other scenario that is brand new, give them a little extra time to warm up.
 For example with the babysitter, have them come a little early so they can hang out for a little bit before you leave.
 This may reduce the separation anxiety once you do leave.

 5) Say goodbye – Don’t sneak out the back.
-You disappearing and hoping they don’t notice you isn’t very nice.
+You disappearing and hoping they don’t notice you aren’t very nice.
 Don’t cry or make it dramatic, just say a nice simple goodbye and give them a quick kiss or hug.
 Don’t make a big deal out of it.

 6) Make it Routine – You should practice leaving every once in a while.
 Having the child always with you at every moment will have them expect that.
 It’s ok to have some alone time, and it’s healthy for the child to develop that ability to be apart.
 The truth is that they may cry and make a fuss, but they are going to be ok.

 But what happens when your child continues to have separation anxiety as they get older?
 Well first let’s clarify some things.
-If your 5 year old is anxious about going to kindergarten and doesn’t want you to leave on the first day…not that big of a deal.
+If your 5-year-old is anxious about going to kindergarten and doesn’t want you to leave on the first day…not that big of a deal.
 It can be scary.
 If your 7 years old and doesn’t want to have a sleepover at someone else’s house because they are scared…pretty normal too.